 This is pretty scary news for registrars and businesses such as Donuts.co, who have invested over $50 million in new gTLDs such as .web, .football and .buy.
 The fact that the first batch of new gTLds are set to be released next month really reiterates how unprepared everyone is to the change.

 About the dot Brand or dot What Survey

-The results of the survey were published in Afiliate “dot Brand or dot What” report, which polled a total of 2,000 UK and 2,000 consumers in the US.
+The results of the survey were published in Afilias “dot Brand or dot What” report, which polled a total of 2,000 UK and 2,000 consumers in the US.
 The survey was conducted with the help of Yougov to understand consumer perceptions about the new gTLDs.

-The CMO of Afiliate, Roland LaPlante stated:
+The CMO of Afilias, Roland LaPlante stated:

 “The advent of new gTLDs coming over the months ahead will result in major changes to the Internet.
 Some of the world’s best-known companies will roll out a dot Brand extension, but our research shows consumers are unaware that these changes are coming and would avoid the new gTLDs due to their unfamiliarity.
 However, the new gTLDs offer consumers great benefits, such as reducing the risk of purchasing counterfeit goods online.
 Our research demonstrates that businesses need to seriously consider the ways that they will integrate the new gTLDs into their online strategies and how they will educate consumers about their benefits,”

 The ironic thing is that even though a huge amount of money have been spent on applying for new gTLDs to date (including $18 million by Google and $57 million by Donuts Inc), there has been virtually zero actionable marketing of the new domains to date.
 In fact, nearly all of the news surrounding the new gTLD program seems to revolve around cynics and security issues rather then consumer promotion and insight.